 COMPLETENESS: COMPONENTS OF DIAGNOSIS

 Traditionally the use of the term diagnosis is often restricted to the present illness that afflicts the patient.
-Here, the term ‘Present’ is taken to mean the recent illness that caused the patient to seek medical attention.
-Current is taken to mean all the illnesses that affect the patient.
+Here, the term ‘Present’ is taken to mean the recent illness that caused the patient to seek medical attention (i.e. for the present visit).
+Current illnesses is taken to mean all the diseases and health problems that affect the patient.
 Therefore, if complete care is to be given, the diagnosis should also take into consideration two aspects:

 - The way his Present illness have affected his physiology and psycho-social state

 - The existence of Concurrent, Preexisting and Unresolved Previous illnesses